 If you are planning to bring your Assistance Dog abroad extra steps to ensure compliance with international dog travel laws may be required.
 On the other hand, you will have to find someone to mind the dog while you’re away if you choose not to bring them with you.

-Although primarily up to the responsibility of the family, Irish Guide Dogs for the Blind has some supports in place to help with the logistical implications.
+Although primarily up to the responsibility of the family, we have some supports in place to help with the logistical implications.

-Aftercare service, which entails more intensive support for the first six months, and then once a year support service delivered either through a home visit, phone call or video call.
-These are scheduled annually but can be requested at any time.
+Aftercare Service: this entails intensive support for the first six months, and then once a year support delivered either through a home visit, phone call or video call.
+Of course, our team are available at any time should there be any concerns about the dog or partnership.

-Holiday support – advice and information, sometimes helping you connect with a volunteer dog minder if necessary.
+Holiday Support – Pre-travel advice for preparing your dog and we can connect you with a volunteer dog minder if available.

 Support with weight management plans for the dog.

-Additional training for the dog that may be needed due to a change in the child’s functional level.
+Additional training for the dog that may be needed due to a change in the child’s behaviour.

-Legal problems pertaining to the use of the Assistance Dog as allowed by law.
+Advice and support regarding any legal problems pertaining to the use of the Assistance Dog.

 Refresher training.